thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 These results are interesting both technically and philosophicallly.
 From a technical perspective, the result has fascinating connections with computability theory; also, the proof itself uses neat ideas like Chinese Remainder Theorem to encode sequences into integers.
 Philosophically, people have argued over the interpretation of Godel's theorems since their inception.
 One canonical interpretation is that Incompleteness shows that the brain is capable of more than a computer (Turing machine).
 Roger Penrose, the famous mathematical physicist, wrote a book, The Emperor's New Mind, on this argument.
 Besides cognition and AI, there are also discussions about epistemology ("how do we know things") and the foundations of math.

 There's a lot to dig into here, and I hope to cover technical and philosophical sides of the result in this post.
 The technicals will be based on Steve Cook and Toni Pitassi's lecture notes very closely, while the philosophical side will be based on whatever I find on the internet.
+This post will be more technical in nature (apologies), but I'll do my best to distill the main ideas down.
+There's a purely philosophical section towards the end after all the technical details.

 ## The First Incompleteness Result